FDA studying metal-on-metal hip replacement systems

 Call 1-800-ELK-OHIO for a free consultation if you have had a metal-on-metal hip replacement

 If you or someone you know has been injured by a hip replacement system, get in touch with the Ohio injury lawyers at Elk & Elk.
-You can call our office toll free at 1-800-ELK-OHIO or fill out the no-cost, no-obligation online contact form.
+You can call our office toll free at 1-800-ELK-OHIO or fill out the free, no obligation online contact form.